 I made low-fi wireframes that incorporated ideas from brainstorming.
 Then I asked students who had been involved in my prior research to pretend they were using this interface to organize their coursework.
 From their feedback, I made simple high-fidelity mockups.

-1. Since students like to focus on one task at a time and get stressed juggling multiple task, give a framework for managing overall tasks while deliberately narrowing their focus to what they need to do right now.
+Students like to focus on one task at a time and get stressed juggling multiple task.

 Students said: "There are too many options, I don't know what I'm supposed to do."
 So, I separated the Today section from other tasks to present a simpler interface.

-Since students have trouble juggling all their tasks and easily get stressed about work, give them tools to easily divide tasks into manageable chunks
+Students have trouble juggling all their tasks and easily get stressed about work

 This research was so much fun.
 Every student has distinct study habits, and each student approaches organizing themselves in unique ways that are linked to their personalities.
 In interviewing, I had great long talks about the the pressure of being a University student, and students' experiences learning how to manage their hectic lives and find meaning along the way.
 Even if not all of this made it into my tool concept, it helped frame my thinking.